metacpan/metacpan-cpan-extracted/distros/R/RDF-RDFa-Generator/README.pod

 =item C<< $gen->inject_document($document, $model) >>

-Injects an existing document with triples. $document is an XML::LibXML::Document to inject, or a well-formed XML string. $model is an RDF::Trine::Model object providing the triples.
-Returns an XML::LibXML::Document object suitable for serializing using its C<toString> method.
+Injects an existing document with triples. $document is an L<XML::LibXML::Document>
+to inject, or a well-formed XML string. $model is an L<Attean::QuadModel> (where the graph name is not used) object providing the triples.
+Returns an L<XML::LibXML::Document> object suitable for serializing using its C<toString> method.

 See C<create_document> for information about serving the RDFa with the